artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 This isolation gives Artsy engineers the safety to work on projects with tens of contributors, which change over long time periods without accruing technical debt.
 The components we create are nearly all focused only on the data-driven aspects of rendering a GraphQL response into views.
+We simply don't have to write networking code anymore.

 ## Co-location